-We initialized the 235 free parameters of the network randomly and trained the network for ten time steps using 200 randomly chosen examples.
-As test set we used 200 different randomly chosen examples.
+We initialized the network's 235 free parameters randomly and trained it for ten time steps using 200 randomly chosen examples.
+As a test set, we used 200 different randomly chosen examples.
 Figure 4 shows for the first five test digits, how the output of the network develops over time.
 After two iterations the input can influence the output, but no further interactions are possible yet.
-In the following iterations the initial reconstruction is refined.
+In the following iterations the initial reconstruction